Chapter 5: Claire

 “They said she’s dehydrated,” she said.
 “Hypothermic.
 Ligature damage on both wrists.
 But she’s conscious.
 She’s talking to them.”

 Hank nodded.
 His hands were still between his knees.
-She looked at them — the scarred thumb, the callus ridge, the knuckles that had worked three hinge pins free in twelve minutes and cut zip ties with steady precision and called 911 with no waver in the voice.
+She looked at them — the scarred thumb, the callus ridge, the knuckles that had worked three hinge pins free in twelve minutes and cut zip ties with sure precision and called 911 with no waver in the voice.
 Hands that had been someone else’s hands in the dark.
 Hands that were his again.

 “What are we?” she said.